ibrahima/ibrahima.github.io/index.md

 <div class="row">

     <div class="large-4 columns">
     <p>I enjoy exploring the beauty of nature, and capturing it with photography.
 I've also recently picked up running, though I'm far from a marathon runner (maybe someday!).
 Currently I'm aiming to run a half marathon in summer 2015.</p>
     </div>

     <div class="large-4 columns">
-        <p>I enjoy web development as an interesting diversion.
-Web technologies these days have a very low barrier to entry, which makes it easy to pick up and do something interesting in a short period of time.</p>
+        <p>I do some hobbyist web development on the side.
+Web technologies these days have a very low barrier to entry, which makes it easy to pick up and do something interesting in a short span of time.
+And the evolution in this space is rapid so there's always something new to learn!</p>
     </div>

     <div class="large-4 columns">
-        <p>Modern frameworks make it easy for someone like me with no design skill to make something look decent in a pinch.</p>
+        <p></p>
     </div>

 </div>